Skip to content

 So every model node that has the node property propertyName set will get exported into outfile.vox.

-You can find all node properties by using --dump:
+You can find all node properties by using --json:

 Convert to mesh